-Ltem #: 3.3c.
+Ltem #: 3.3d.

-Community Service Officer (CSO) program.
-The CSOs provide a valuable service to the community by responding to non-emergency calls where enforcement action and arrest powers are not required, thereby allowing patrol officers more time to respond to, investigate, and solve more serious offenses.
+officers more time to respond to, investigate, and solve more serious offenses.
 The CSOs respond to calls for non-injury accidents, traffic control, cold burglaries, stolen vehicles, animal complaints, noise complaints, found property and other events of a similar priority.